 TIPS FOR LONGER SERVICE LIFE

-1. Maintain storage temperature below the decomposition point for the hypochlorite solution being stored (generally below 125°F).
+1. Maintain storage temperature below the decomposition point for the Hypochlorite

-3. Maintain the pH above 10. pH levels below 10 are a possible indication of decomposition of the hypochlorite.
+3. Maintain the pH above 10. pH levels below 10 are a possible indication of decomposition of the Hypochlorite.

-4. If generating hypochlorite in the tank:
+4. If generating Hypochlorite in the tank:

-• Control pH at above 10.
+Control pH at above 10.

-• Do not over chlorinate.
+Do not over chlorinate.
 (Total chlorination should not exceed 15%)

-• Control temperatures below 125°F.
+Control temperatures below 125°F.

 5. If decomposition of the Hypochlorite stored is suspected:

-• Empty the tank as quickly as practical through normal usage.
+Empty the tank as quickly as practical through normal usage.
 If normal consumption will not empty the tank in 30 to 60 days, arrangements should be made to empty the tank.

-• Rinse the tank thoroughly.
+Rinse the tank thoroughly.

-• Inspect the interior through the manway, (or by getting inside - when it's safe) for evidence of attack, such as loss of gloss, discoloration, mud cracking, or build-up of yellowish residue.
+Inspect the interior through the manway, (or by getting inside - when it's safe) for evidence of attack, such as loss of gloss, discoloration, mud cracking, or build-up of yellowish residue.

-• Consult the manufacturer or the resin supplier.
+Consult the manufacturer or the resin supplier.

-Copyright ©1996-2000 JUSTIN TANKS LLC
+Website Copyright ©1996-2010 JUSTIN TANKS LLC